IsaacSkevington/WhatsAppnalysis/README.md

 # Compiling from source
 Download the repository and open WhatsAppnalysis.sln, then run the build.
 NOTE: [boost libraries](https://www.boost.org/) are needed to compile the source code.
-In the WhatsAppnalysis project settings.
+In the WhatsAppnalysis project settings:
   - The top level directory must be added to 'Additional Includes'
   - The stage/lib directory needs to be added to the linker 'Additional Library Directories'